Riverdale Recap: Just When I Thought I Was Out

 Riverdale

-As an act of defiance against the Black Hood (…sure), Archie and Veronica are doing a bunch of sex all over the place, including in front of a roaring fire in her family’s apartment.
-It’s at that exact post-coital moment that Archie decides to tell Veronica that he loves her.
-When she doesn’t reciprocate the L-word, he freaks out, at which point she too freaks out, at which point he leaves.
+As an act of defiance against the Black Hood (… sure), Archie and Veronica are doing a bunch of sex all over the place, including in front of a roaring fire in her family’s apartment.
+It’s at that exact postcoital moment that Archie decides to tell Veronica that he loves her.
+When she doesn’t reciprocate the l-word, he freaks out, at which point she too freaks out, at which point he leaves.
 Young love!
 I mean, young [redacted]!

 Meanwhile, Jughead verifies Not Candyman’s story in newspaper records at City Hall: A family of four, the Conways, were indeed murdered by the so-called Riverdale Reaper.
 He was never caught, Jughead learns, but he’d be in his 60s by now.
 Excuse me, 60 is the new 40!
-It’s 2017 and sixtysomethings can enjoy fulfilled lives murdering as many sinners as they like.
+It’s 2017 and 60-somethings can enjoy fulfilled lives murdering as many sinners as they like.
 Betty recognizes the Conway house from the news photo as the one the Black Hood commanded her to visit.
 But before they can dive into the case, Jughead learns his dad is getting out of jail.
 (Guess Penny Peabody kept at least part of her promise.)
 Betty, Alice, and Alice’s station wagon join Jughead in picking F.P. up.
 “Is it true what they say about men who’ve just been released from prison, F.P.?”
 Alice asks.
 “That they are incredibly sexually frustrated?”
 Alice, what!
 I didn’t know you had it in you!
 Dump Hal immediately and make this happen, woman.

 Jughead may have donned the leather jacket of doom, but F.P. has decided he isn’t going back to the Serpents.
 Instead, he’ll work at Pop’s.
 And did he mention he’s in AA now?
 Jughead lies to his dad, telling him that he and Penny are square — even though they very much are not, as she’s recently expanded her threats to include Betty.
 F.P. reluctantly accepts his son has chosen life in the gang, so long as Jughead promises he’ll keep writing.
 I’m glad no one has the heart to tell F.P. that Jug is a bad writer.

 Even textbook good-girl Betty is swayed by the call of the snake.
 To stay close to Jughead, she wants to be “Serpent adjacent,” she tells Toni in the Whyte Wyrm.
-As some lady sleepily pole-dances nearby, a crusty old Serpent gal laughs at Betty: “If you want to join the club, you’ve got to do the dance.
+As some lady sleepily pole dances nearby, a crusty old Serpent gal laughs at Betty: “If you want to join the club, you’ve got to do the dance.
 The Serpent Dance.”
 Spoiler: This will be even dumber than you’re imagining.

 Given that Jughead is busy welcoming his father home and Betty isn’t on the best terms with Sheriff Keller, having accused him of being a serial killer about five minutes ago, Riverdale’s No. 1 couple asks Riverdale’s No. 2 couple (just kidding, Archie and Veronica are Riverdale’s No. 7 couple, at best) to investigate their new Black Hood lead.
 Veronica in particular is relieved to have an excuse to put off a much-needed Serious Talk with Archie.
 When the Riverdale Reaper files prove to be missing from the station, Keller suggests the late former sheriff assigned to the case could have taken them home.
 Veronica and Archie manage to track down the man’s daughter, who reports that her dad was obsessed with the “devil’s house,” spending countless hours there as he tried to crack the case.